iut-ibk/DynaMind-ToolBox/doc/source/module.rst

 Module Initialisation
 =====================
-Lets take closer look at the module initialisation.
+Lets take a closer look at the module initialisation.
 The idea of the module initialisation is to make the parameters and data used by the module transparent to the simulation and to the users.
 The initialisation distinguishes between (1) the parameter definition;
 which describes parameter that can be set by the user and (2) the data stream definition; which defines the needed, generated and modified data in terms of geometry types and attributes.